April to December 2025

-This statement outlines the actions taken by Rondanini UK Ltd during the financial year 2024/25 to prevent modern slavery and human trafficking in our operations and supply chains.
+Published in accordance with Section 54 of the Modern Slavery Act 2015, this statement outlines the actions taken by Rondanini to prevent modern slavery and human trafficking within our operations and supply chains.

-We’re part of the Vita Food Group, supplying high-quality fine foods to leading UK and European retailers.
-As both a manufacturer and importer, we understand our responsibility to uphold ethical labour standards throughout our UK sites and international supply chain.
+We’re part of the Vita Food Group, supplying high-quality fine foods to leading UK businesses.
+As an importer, we understand our responsibility to uphold ethical labour standards throughout our UK sites and supply chain.

 We’ve embedded a number of internal policies to safeguard against modern slavery: